langchain-ai/langchain/docs/index.rst

 LangChain Ecosystem
 -------------------

-| Guides for how other companies/products can be used with LangChain
+| Guides for how other companies/products can be used with LangChain.

 - `LangChain Ecosystem <./ecosystem.html>`_